Skip to Main Content

 3. journal researcher - background/demographic census

-5. art director - looks for appropriate relevant images; works on layout of presentation & submission
+5. art director - looks for appropriate relevant images, figures; makes sure that illustrations are complete & clear; works on layout of presentation & submission

 Sample References